georgeslabreche/marsrad/README.md

 docker run --rm -v $(pwd):/output marsrad-manual
 ```

-The PDF will be created at `marsrad-manual.pdf`.
+The `marsrad-manual.pdf` PDF will be created in the repository's root directory.

 ## References